The trace formula of GL(3): Introduction

 \section{Introduction}

-Arthur-Selberg trace formula is the important tool to study the automorphic representations of the connected reductive group $G$.
-Selberg \cite{S1}\cite{S2} gave a formula for the trace of a certain operator associated with a compact quotient of a semisimple Lie group and a discrete subgroup.
-Assume that $\bb{A}$ is the adèle ring, $G(\bb{A})$ is a locally compact topological group, and $G(\bb{Q})$ is a discrete subgroup of $G(\bb{A})$.
-An automorphic representation is an irreducible representation of the decomposition of the right regular representation $\R$ which is the right action of $G(\bb{A})$ on the space of $ L^{2}(G(\bb{Q}) \backslash G(\bb{A}))$.
-If $\phi \in L^{2}(G(\bb{Q}) \backslash G(\bb{A}))$, we have
+The Arthur--Selberg trace formula is an important tool for studying automorphic representations of a connected reductive group $G$.
+Selberg \cite{S1}\cite{S2} gave a formula for the trace of a certain operator associated with a compact quotient of a semisimple Lie group by a discrete subgroup.